benjammin97/benjammin97/README.md

 Python code that categorizes auto-insurance customers into groups based on risk level.
 ##### Skills Used:
 ###### Python
+*Data preprocessing to ensure data quality.
+*Implementing multiple unsupervised machine learning models to search for data insights.
+*Iterated through several different clustering methods and several parameters to find the optimal solution.
+##### Outcomes:
-Data was scaled and preprocessed before machine learning model implementation.
-Different clustering methods and several parameters were tested to find the optimal solution.
-Profits increased by 30% by implementing different rates for different risk levels.
+*Profits increased by 30% by implementing different rates for different risk levels.

 #### [Potential Customer Prediction](https://github.com/benjammin97/PotentialCustomerPrediction#readme)
 The company wants to engage future customers to increase our client base.
 The company would